webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 subsequent transitions seem too slow.
 The fixes this by [[svg/attributes/keyTimes|'''keyTimes''']] specifying the share of time, between 0 and 1, each segment should take to execute.
-In this case, the initial transition that slides in the text takes 80% of the total duration.
-(Otherwise, with five values the default would be a far more brisk 25%.)
+In this case, the initial transition that slides the text in takes 80% of the total duration, rather than the more brisk 25% default range between the five values.
 The number of [[svg/attributes/keyTimes|'''keyTimes''']] must match the number of [[svg/attributes/values|'''values''']], or the animation does not work.